Kannapolis Fire Department hosts 'Stuff the Truck' food drive

-The City of Kannapolis Fire Department is sponsoring a food drive to benefit the Cooperative Christian Ministry Food Pantry.

-Residents can drop off non-perishable food items from 7 a.m. to 7 p.m. on Friday, July 16, at Kannapolis City Hall, 401 Laureate Way.

-There residents will have the chance to meet Kannapolis firefighters as they take donations and "stuff the fire truck" with them.
+KANNAPOLIS, N.C. – The City of Kannapolis Fire Department is sponsoring a food drive to benefit the Cooperative Christian Ministry Food Pantry.
+Drop off your non-perishable food items, from 7 a.m. to 7 p.m. on July 16 at Kannapolis City Hall, 401 Laureate Way.
+Meet Kannapolis firefighters as they take your donations and "stuff the fire truck" with your donations.

 Currently, the ministry needs cereal, peanut butter, soup, pasta sauce, dried beans and canned carrots, peas, potatoes, vegetables and fruit.